-Off the the side of the apse there is the small chapel of St. Sacrement designed by in which I am totally alone.
+Off the the side of the apse there is the small chapel of St. Sacrement in which I am totally alone.
 It has an elliptical roof designed by the architect Jules Hardouin-Mansart.
 You might be familiar with one of his other little projects – the palace at Versailles.

 Inside there is this modern, what appears to be a crucifixion, but on closer inspection appears to depict Jesus’ ascent into heaven.
 He appears to be floating upward, completely independent of the wall to which it must be attached.
-It is quite moving, even if your not a Christian and that would include me.
+It is quite moving, even if you’re not a Christian and that would include me.

 Also inside this chapel with nobody but me looking at them, are a series of woodcuts by the great French artist Georges Rouault depicting various religious themes, for which he was very well known including this one.